Fake E-Cigs: The Ultimate Bane of the Vaping Industry

 - The potential number of fakes on the market could be worse than anyone imagines.

 They are probably making fake e-cigs.
 It’s easy money.
 All the counterfeiter has to do is make a product that looks like the real thing and take advantage of another company’s reputation and marketing.
-With so many factories simply copying name brand products, do the math, and you cannot escape a conclusion that the fakes are flooding the market.
+With so many factories simply copying name brand products, do the math, and you cannot escape the conclusion that the fakes are flooding the market.

 What Are Fake E-Cigs?